 4. This approach reveals incredibly valuable statistics.

-But if the number is as hoped for, but the number of sales is low then you know that the landing page needs to be tweaked.
+But if the number is as hoped for, and the number of people who have gone to the website is what we might expect, but sales are low then you know that the landing page on your website needs to be tweaked.

 In other words part four of this approach is a very simple analysis of how people have responded to your advertisement.
 This allows you to know what to tweak to improve your sales – and that means that if things don’t work as expected, you know exactly what to do next.